 She leaves two beloved children, daughter Mary Golden Burns and her husband, Ralph, of Hopkinton, and son Thomas Vincent Golden Jr. and his wife, Karin, of Cheshire, Connecticut.
 Also, she leaves five grandchildren whom she adored: Colleen, Kevin, Christopher, Neena and Tasman.
 Peggy also leaves a brother, Ted Dickinson and his wife, Penny, of Nokomis, Florida, and several nieces and nephews.

 A Mass of Christian burial will be held at St. Bridget Church, 175 Main St., Cheshire, Connecticut, on Saturday, Feb.
 27, at noon.
 A celebration of life and burial will be held at a later date.
 The Chesmore Funeral Home of Hopkinton is assisting with arrangements.
-In lieu of flowers, donations may be made to Saint Bridget Church, 175 Main St., Cheshire, CT 06410.
+In lieu of flowers, donations may be made to St. Bridget Church, 175 Main St., Cheshire, CT 06410.